Skip to main content Skip to main navigation Skip to search

 The NSW Government announced a $38m industry support rebate package in 2023 that will deliver additional investment as part of the 2023-24 and 2024-25 budgets to support the implementation of eID for sheep and farmed goats in NSW.

-The NSW Sheep & Goat eID Infrastructure Scheme will provide a rebate for eligible readers, software, hardware, modifications, equipment & training for:
+The NSW Sheep & Goat eID Infrastructure Scheme provided a rebate for eligible readers, software, hardware, modifications, equipment & training for:

 The NSW Government announced an additional $1.4m support package for eligible saleyards in relation to costs associated with equipment installation on the 12 April 2024.